nsidc/search-solr-tools/README.md

   [ownership](http://guides.rubygems.org/publishing/) of the gem
 * RuboCop and the unit tests should all pass (`rake`)

+The [CHANGELOG.md](CHANGELOG.md) is not automatically updated by the `rake release:*` tasks.
+Update it manually to insert the correct version and date, and commit the file, before creating the release package.

 **gem release** is used by rake tasks in this project to handle version changes, tagging, and publishing to RubyGems.